Resolving a Clearing Member's Default, A Radner Equilibrium Approach: The Comparative Statics Approach for Default Resolution Analysis

 The pre-default equilibria $((\bo{q}_i)_{i\in E}, \bo{p}^\anE)$ involved in \eqref{e:mastergen} are obtained by direct application of the results of Section \ref{sec:re}.
-We now detail the corresponding post-default Radner equilibria $((\bo{q}'_i)_{i\in E '}, \bo{p}'^\anE)$ in eight reference cases (without post-default new invited participants other than the CCP itself in the hedging cases, though; extra new invited participants will only be considered later in the paper).
-The member optimality condition for the post-default market participant $i\in \anE'$ is always of the form
+We now detail the corresponding post-default Radner equilibria $((\bo{q}'_i)_{i\in E '}, \bo{p}'^\anE)$ in different cases (without post-default new invited participants other than the CCP itself in the hedging cases, though; extra new invited participants will only be considered later in the paper).
+The member optimality condition for the post-default market participant $i\in \anE'$ is always stated as

 The clearing condition, instead, depends on the considered default resolution strategy.
+Hereafter in this section, we examine strategies in which the CCP exclusively operates on its own exchange.
+See Section \ref{app:examples} for further scenarios also involving external exchanges.